Clitic doubling: Italian

+The latter contrasts with *a me non ha chiamato, which is not a possible sentence.

 Iloko

 In Iloko, a third person pronoun must co-occur with the full noun phrase to which it refers when 1) the noun phrase is the agent of a transitive verb and a pronoun is the patient, or when 2) the noun phrase is the possessor and a pronoun is the thing possessed.
 The appropriate fused personal pronoun is used and the number of its third person component must agree with the noun phrase.